 Right now.
 Call anyone: Your mother, a friend, your brother or co-worker.
 Contact anyone who you think would celebrate your decision to follow Jesus.
 You can tell us right now at email@example.com and we will rejoice with you and pray for you.

 This is especially important, especially if you don't know someone who would celebrate your decision to follow Christ.
 Christians in a church will walk with you as you explore this new life.
 We would love for you to be a part of our church, and if you would like a list of churches near your home, click here.

 Try to set aside time for Bible reading each day.
 Pray before you start and expect God to teach you from His Word.
 Your new life is not about feelings, but trusting in God and learning more about Him.
 Reading the Bible each day gives food to your spirit, in the same way mealtime satisfies your natural daily hunger for food.

-Get a modern version of the Bible such as the "New International Version."
-And, don't try to read the Bible straight through from the beginning.
-You could easily become disillusioned and give up!
-Try reading from the New Testament to begin with.
-You will find the New Testament in the last third of your Bible.
-Start with the Gospels: Matthew, Mark, Luke and John.
+Get a modern version of the Bible such as the "Christian Standard Bible."
+We encourage you to start with the Gospels: Matthew, Mark, Luke and John.
 These books will give you a broad picture of Jesus, His life and death from different viewpoints.
-If you don't own a Bible you can start reading or purchase one online at www.biblegateway.com and type in "Matthew 1."
+If you don't own a Bible, click HERE for a free digital copy.